hesspet/Nasreddins-Story/README.md

 In the picture, you can see one version of Nasreddin.
 The original glove by Juan Pablo can get quite warm — especially in summer.
 So, I built my own version of Juan’s *Mr. Gloves*, including several gimmick variations.

 You can also see that I use a different type of eyes — finger eyes that you can buy in toy stores.
 They’re a fun alternative to the original trick’s eyes.
 They’re cheap, and sometimes Nasreddin even gives some away to children...
 (You can get a pack of 100 quite cheaply from China.
 Since I don’t need all colors, there are always happy recipients for the extras.)

+## more

+And as you can already see from this repository, Nasreddin and I (Peter Heß) have become something like a well-rehearsed team.
+Nasreddin has already appeared in museums, at street festivals, family celebrations, and sometimes just casually out on the street with Peter.
+Nasreddin doesn’t speak — but he acts.
+Peter, on the other hand, does all the talking.
+We argue about who the better magician is.
+Nasreddin tends to exaggerate things quite a bit.
+He’s certainly doing his best to live up to his namesake.

+By now, he even has his own business cards, a whole box of magical props, and something of a small fan community.

+And of course, he is the namesake of the magic projects on Peter’s GitHub.